Questions and answers about communal food waste recycling for landlords

 Yes - another benefit of recycling food waste separately is that it reduces the amount of waste in the general waste bin to help stop it from overflowing.

-Why should residents recycle their food waste?
+Why is it important for residents to recycle their food waste?

 Food waste is typically made up of 70% water, which means processing it as part of general waste through incineration uses more energy.